Specialist Disability Accommodation Melbourne

 • Who is eligible for SDA?

 SDA is for NDIS participants with extreme functional impairment or very high support needs who can’t live safely or independently in standard housing.
-Eligibility is determined by the NDIS through your planning process, based on your functional capacity, level of daily support required, and long-term housing goals.
+Eligibility is determined by the NDIS through your planning process, typically including a functional capacity assessment, and is based on your level of daily support required and long-term housing goals.
 Only a small number of participants qualify, as SDA is designed for those with the highest physical or functional needs.

 • What does SDA funding cover?